athkdev/athkdev/README.md

 # Atharva Kamble

-Hi there, I am Atharva Kamble, an experienced software engineer currently pursuing a Masters degree in Software Engineering from Northeastern University, Boston. 👋
+Hi there, I am Atharva Kamble, an experienced software engineer currently pursuing a Masters degree in Computer Software Engineering from Northeastern University, Boston. 👋

 I am a tech enthusiast, and mainly a software generalist - because of my fundamental understanding of tech and programming, it helps me to learn new frameworks and build higher-level knowledge very quickly.
 In my free time, I like to build meaningful projects that try to fulfill a use case.
 ___